DoSomething: Do Something Awards

-The awards were inaugurated in 1996 (as the BR!CK Awards) to recognize young people 25 and under who have done outstanding work in their communities and the world.
-After their relaunch in 2007 as the Do Something Awards, they recognize both young people making social change and individuals from the entertainment industry who have dedicated their time to activism and charity.
+The awards were inaugurated in 1996 (as the BR!CK Awards) to recognise young people 25 and under who have done outstanding work in their communities and the world.
+After their relaunch in 2007 as the Do Something Awards, they recognise both young people making social change and individuals from the entertainment industry who have dedicated their time to activism and charity.
 The top four Do Something Awards nominees receive a $10,000 community grant, while the grand prize winner receives a $100,000 grant to push their community projects forward.
 The Awards were broadcast for the first time in 2007.

 In 2011, the Do Something Awards was hosted by Jane Lynch at the Hollywood Palladium in Los Angeles, California, and was broadcast on VH1.
 The list of performers includes Demi Lovato, Foster the People, OneRepublic featuring B.o.B and many other celebrities such as Justin Bieber, Lady Gaga, Adam Lambert, Kristen Bell, Nick Cannon, David Beckham and Kim Kardashian.

-In 2012, the Do Something Awards were hosted by New Girl cast members Jake Johnson, Max Greenfield, and Lamorne Morris.
+In 2012, the DoSomething Awards were hosted by New Girl cast members Jake Johnson, Max Greenfield, and Lamorne Morris.

 In 2013, the Do Something Awards was hosted by Sophia Bush at The Avalon in Hollywood, California and was broadcast on VH1.
-The list of presenters includes Harry Shum, Joan and Melissa Rivers, Darren Criss, Russell Simons and Roselyn Sánchez, among others.
+The list of presenters includes Harry Shum, Joan and Melissa Rivers, Darren Criss, Russell Simons, and Roselyn Sánchez, among others.
 Celebs honored at the Do Something Awards include: Patrick Dempsey, Jesse Tyler Ferguson, Jennifer Hudson, LL Cool J, and Kelly Osbourne.
 Performances were made by: Fitz and the Tantrums, J. Cole, and Sara Bareilles.